kingston-hackSpace/SonicPi/README.md

 - Open this tutorial directly in your RPi's browser

-- Download the SonicPi 64bi-package using [this link](https://sonic-pi.net/files/releases/v4.6.0/sonic-pi_4.6.0_2_trixie.arm64.deb)
+- Download the SonicPi 64bi-package using [this link](https://sonic-pi.net/files/releases/v4.6.0/sonic-pi_4.6.0_2_trixie.arm64.deb).
+A installation package should automaticallty download.

 - Open File Manager (the yelow folder icon located at the top left of the screen)